soc-air/socair.github.io/_posts/2019-08-28-Welcome-Home.md

 ## About Me

 Hello World!
-I'm Kushashwa Ravi Shrimali, Final Year Undergraduate at International Institute of Information Technology, Naya Raipur with major in Computer Science and Engineering.
-I'm currently interning at Florida based healthcare startup, Care AI (http://care.ai/) as a Software Developer (AI).
+I'm Kushashwa Ravi Shrimali (friends call me Kush, world knows me as krshrimali), a Computer Science Graduate International Institute of Information Technology, Naya Raipur.
+I'm currently working as R&D Deep Learning Engineer at <a href="https://mydukaan.io">Dukaan</a>, a startup based in Bangalore.
+I've previously interned at Florida based healthcare startup, Care AI (http://care.ai/) as a Software Developer (AI).
 I've previously worked at NVIDIA (Santa Clara, US) in the DL Frameworks Team (PyTorch), ROSE Labs, NTU Singapore (CV and DL) and with a US based Startup, Big Vision LLC and LearnOpenCV under mentorship of Dr. Satya Mallick.

-I love development which brings an impact in helping AI algorithms to be deployed in real-time scenarios.
+I love writing impactful codes!
+My work doesn't stop at getting the accuracy.
+I love optimizing the models to help deploy in real-time.

 Please navigate to <a href="https://krshrimali.github.io/pytorch/">PyTorch</a> or <a href="https://krshrimali.github.io/cpp/">C++</a> section of this blog to read my blogs.

 ## Work Experience

+- **Dukaan (R&D Deep Learning Engineer), Bangalore, India** (September 2020 to Present)
+    - Working as an R&D Deep Learning Engineer.
+Work details to be updated with time.
-- **Care AI (Software Developer Intern, AI), Florida, US** (April 2020 to Present)
+- **Care AI (Software Developer Intern, AI), Florida, US** (April 2020 to August 2020)
     - Remotely working (due to COVID-19 pandemic).
 Major responsibilities include:
         * Optimizing workflow using TensorRT (mainly using C++ API).
 	* Applying Deep Learning, Speech Recognition and Machine Learning models on Android Apps.
-    - _Note: This will be updated with time. :)_
 - **NVIDIA (Deep Learning Frameworks Team, PyTorch), Santa Clara, US**
     - On site internship at NVIDIA Head Quarters, Santa Clara.
 See the following PRs if you want to know what I worked on.
         * https://github.com/pytorch/pytorch/pull/33322